Spherical Filter In Affinity Photo | How To | Distortion And Warp | Graphicxtras

-Set intensity and Set radius and Set origin point and then apply
+Set intensity and set radius and set origin point and then apply

-3. Fade the effect
+Fade the effect

-You can fade the spherical effect (though it doesn't reduce the size of the sphere) via the layer menu and the fade command.
+You can fade the effect (though it doesn't reduce the size of the sphere) via the layer menu and the fade command.
 The fade means you can change the opacity of the effect along with applying a blending mode to the effect such as difference, linear light, pin light, average, exclusion to create even more unique designs.

-4. Repeat the Spherical filter effect
+Repeat the effect

-5. Apply the spherical filter with the pattern layer
+Apply the with the pattern layer

 You can add the effect to an image and then go to the layer menu and create a pattern layer from selection and the effect will then be seen as a repeat pattern.
 It works best if you go to the mirror option at the top left and set that on.
 The pattern layer can have other effects added as well and can also be rasterized via the layer menu and rasterize command.
-If rasterized then the artwork can then be modified further via the spherical filter.
+If rasterized then the artwork can then be modified further

 Live filter layer